tokjun/VideoStreamingOpenIGTLink/README.md

 Build Instruction
 -----------------

+## Prerequisite
+MASM needs to be installed on Linux/Mac OS X environments.

 ## Linux / Mac OS X
 First, obtain the source code from the repository using Git.
 To simply download the code, run the following command from a terminal: